Virtual-Finland-Development/infrastructure/README.md

 https://www.pulumi.com/docs/intro/concepts/config/
 https://www.pulumi.com/docs/intro/concepts/inputs-outputs/

-### Project structure

-- Stacks folder: Contains stacks that are to be provisioned by the Pulumi IaC tool
-- Testing folder: Contains tests on the stacks that are to be provisioned
-- Pulumi primary configration file: **Pulumi.yml**
-- Pulumi stack configuration files: **Pulumi.\*.yml**

 ### Pulumi basic commands

 - "pulumi preview": reads you stacks and generates a preview of to be provisioned resources